Moober

 • Time and technical constraints: We aimed to launch just before Memorial Day weekend, anticipating students to be traveling home for the weekend.
 However, this also meant marketing an unfinished product and working under a strict time constraint.

-• Ride compatibility: Although some students were able find others to carpool or split an uber with, many rides posted were still left empty.
+• Ride compatibility: Although some students were able find others to carpool or split an uber with, many rides posted were still left empty due to inflexibility of departure times.

 Reflection